 Cultural Actions

-Between entertainment and poetry, artistic and cultural education at La Belle Électrique is accessible to all, through encounter and practice, by making the public the own actors of cultural creation in their school, their neighborhood, their city...
+Between entertainment and poetry, cultural action at La Belle Électrique is accessible to all, through encounter and practice, by making the public the own actors of cultural creation in their school, their neighborhood, their city...

 Audiences